ShahriarKh/awesome-learning-apps/README.md

 | :--: | -- | :--: | :--: | :--: |
 | [Brilliant](https://brilliant.org/) | Geometery, Calculus, Biology, ... | Web App, Android, iOS | Freemium | Bite-sized |

+---

 # How can I contribute?
-## Do you want to suggest a new app, not listed above?
+### Do you want to suggest a new app, not listed above?
 - Visit [App Suggestions](https://github.com/ShahriarKh/awesome-learning-apps/discussions/categories/app-suggestions) and click on "New Discussion"!

-## Found a Problem?
+### Found a Problem?
 - Visit [Problem Reports](https://github.com/ShahriarKh/awesome-learning-apps/discussions/categories/problem-reports) and click on "New Discussion"!

 Prefer a "coding way"?
 Open a pull request!
-_To avoid duplicates, Please do a simple search and see if somebody else has posted the same thing in the discussions before_
+_To avoid duplicates, Please do a simple search and see if somebody else has already posted the same thing in the discussions._